2021-2022 Call for Scores

-- The Call For Scores will be open to chamber works incorporating at least three (3) and up to all of the following instruments: flute, clarinet, violin, viola, cello, piano, percussion.
-NOTE THIS IS A CHANGE FROM LAST YEAR'S GUIDELINES.
+- The Call For Scores will be open to chamber works incorporating at least three (3) and up to the following six (6) instruments: flute, clarinet, violin, cello, piano, percussion.
+Scores are limited to one part per instrument listed - for example, a score requiring two percussionists would not be considered.
+THIS IS A CHANGE FROM PREVIOUS GUIDELINES.

 - No distinction will be made among applicants on the basis of nationality, sex, color, creed, sexual orientation, marital status, disability or veteran status, but this call for scores is for emerging composers.
 It is recognized that composers can begin their career at any age.
 Therefore ‘emerging’ is defined by the composer themselves though will be at the discretion of judges.
 Example definitions of emerging include: